Party Pilipinas: History

 The show featured international guests such as U-KISS, Jason Derulo (July 25, 2010), Dan Hill (February 6, 2011), Far East Movement (March 13, 2011), Chauncey Black of Blackstreet (January 29, 2012) and Jay Park (May 6, 2012).

 In 2011, the show received its first award at Catholic Mass Media Awards as Best Entertainment Program.

 On February 8, 2013, the Movie and Television Review and Classification Board meted a six-month probation period on the show for a dance number that was deemed "sexually charged" by the Board.
 GMA Network was ordered to make a public apology.
 On March 24, 2013, Christian Bautista performed on the show as part of his debut appearance on GMA Network.

-Party Pilipinas was set in different destinations during Summer 2013 as a celebration of the 3rd anniversary of the show.
-The show was held at Ynares Center, Antipolo City; Philippine Navy Headquarters, Manila; Le Pavillon, Metropolitan Park, Roxas Boulevard; and Mall of Asia Arena, Pasay.

-That is because the show's 100,000-sq-m studio in the GMA compound in Quezon City was converted into a state-of-the art hub for the network's 28 hours coverage of the automated elections called Eleksyon 2013 from May 13–14, 2013.
+Party Pilipinas was set in different destinations during April and May 2013 to celebrate the show's 3rd anniversary.
+The show was held at Ynares Center, Antipolo City; Philippine Navy Headquarters, Manila; Le Pavillon, Metropolitan Park, Roxas Boulevard; and Mall of Asia Arena, Pasay, as the show's 100,000-sq-m studio in the GMA compound in Quezon City was converted into a state-of-the art hub for the network's coverage of the 2013 midterm elections.

 The show had its final episode on May 19, 2013, after the management decided to cancel the show and replace it with Sunday All Stars.